-Our Yarra River, Birrarung, is recognised around the world as an iconic example of a nurturing relationship between a river and its community.
+The Yarra River, Birrarung, is recognised around the world as an iconic example of a nurturing relationship between a river and its community.
+The following objectives are stated:

 - 1. Safe, secure and affordable supplies in an uncertain future - 2.
 Effective and affordable wastewater systems - Opportunities are optimised to manage existing and future flood risks and impacts - 4.
-Healthy and valued waterways and marine environments - Healthy and valued urban and rural landscapes - Community values are reflected in place-based planning - Jobs, economic growth and innovation. - GARDINERS CREEK (KOOYONGKOOT) MASTER PLAN
+Healthy and valued waterways and marine environments - 5.
+Healthy and valued urban and rural landscapes - 6.
+Community values are reflected in place-based planning - 7.
+Jobs, economic growth and innovation. - 7 GARDINERS CREEK (KOOYONGKOOT) MASTER PLAN